 Super Cover Plus

 For an additional R30 per month, the Super Cover Plus policy includes the benefits of the Vital Cover Plus plan and a Global Fee Benefit.
 Where a global fee has been negotiated between a medical aid and service providers for a specific procedure.
 The service providers then charge in excess of that amount, so the policy in place will cover the additional amount.

 Absolute Cover Plus

-Our flagship gap cover product offers full gap cover, casualty cover, co-payment cover, sub-limit cover, and an augmented oncology cover that includes gap cover, co-payment cover and an Extender plan.
-This policy costs R450 per month for under 65’s.
+Our flagship gap cover product offers full gap cover, casualty cover, co-payment cover and sub-limit cover.
+This policy option also covers augmented oncology cover, including gap cover, co-payment cover, and an extender plan.
+This policy costs R450 per month for those under 65’s.

 It is not unusual for medical expenses to exceed medical scheme benefits, leaving people having to use savings or credit facilities to cover costs.
-Medical gap policies are there to help reduce exposure to these debts, and to enable you to cover your expenses without having to borrow or use cash you had set aside for other purposes.
+Medical gap policies help reduce exposure to these debts and enable you to cover your expenses without having to borrow or use the cash you had set aside for other purposes.

-Gap insurance cover pays some, or possibly all the gap between your medical scheme’s payment and the fee demanded by medical practitioners.
-Total Risk Administrator’s gap cover consists of several separate benefits that can be applied to different types of medical expenses.
+Gap insurance cover pays some, or possibly all, of the gap between your medical scheme’s payment and the fee demanded by medical practitioners.
+Total Risk Administrator’s gap cover consists of several benefits that can be applied to various medical expenses.

-> Co-payment Cover gives you peace of mind when it comes to co-payments and deductibles.
+- Co-payment Cover gives you peace of mind regarding co-payments and deductibles.

-> Sub-Limit Cover is there to assist when medical schemes impose sub-limits on in-hospital prostheses or limit the monetary amount that is available for MRI and CT and PET scans.
+- Sub-Limit Cover is there to assist when medical schemes impose sub-limits on in-hospital prostheses or limit the monetary amount that is available for MRI, CT and PET scans.

 It’s important to remember the limits of gap cover.
 There are several things that Total Risk Administrators’ policies will not cover.
 These include but are not limited to: